 - Research and Development programs

-There are 100 publicly subsidized residential care beds at Normanna Rest Home.
+There are 100 publicly subsidized long term care beds at Normanna Rest Home.
 Ninety (90) rooms are single occupancy and five (5) are double occupancy rooms.

 |Room features and personalization||Rooms include a bed, night table, desk, and a chair.